eduardovillao/extensions-for-elementor-form/README.md

-# Extensiona for Elementor Form
+# Extensions for Elementor Form

 Extensions for Elementor Form adds powerful new actions and controls to the Elementor Pro Form widget, enhancing its default capabilities.